-Students must self-disclose if they have ever been convicted of or pleaded guilty to a criminal offense other than a minor traffic violation, or are there criminal charges pending against them at the time of admission, upon entry to the program, and at any time while they are students at the University of Denver in Morgridge College of Education (MCE).
-Failure to self-disclose abovementioned information may result in probation status or dismissal from the program.
-If a criminal offense occurs after initial admission and while they are students in the program, they must notify program officials within five business days of the occurrence.
-Failure to do so may result in probation status or dismissal from the program.
-Admitted students must follow the following background check procedure prior to starting program courses.
+Students must self-disclose if they have ever been convicted of or pleaded guilty to a criminal offense other than a minor traffic violation, or there are criminal charges pending against them at the time of admission, upon entry to the program, and at any time while they are students at the University of Denver in Morgridge College of Education (MCE).
+Failure to self-disclose abovementioned information may result in probation status or dismissal from the Program.
+If a criminal offense occurs after initial admission and while they are students in the Program, they must notify Program officials within five business days of the occurrence.
+Failure to do so may result in probation status or dismissal from the Program.
+Admitted students must follow the background check procedure listed below prior to starting Program courses.

-Disclosed infractions will be reviewed on a case-by-case basis by a committee that will consist of the MCE associate dean, Teaching Learning and Science TLS department chair, program faculty representative, Office of Student Conduct representative and/or an Office of Graduate Studies representative, and Campus Safety representative.
+Disclosed infractions will be reviewed on a case-by-case basis by a committee that will consist of the MCE associate dean, Teaching Learning and Science (TLS) department chair, Program faculty representative, Office of Student Conduct representative and/or an Office of Graduate Studies representative, and Campus Safety representative.
 Results of the committee's determination will be communicated to the student in writing.
 At time of application, the committee will determine if the applicant will be admitted.
-During the program, the committee will determine if the student will be put on probation or dismissed.
-If it is determined that a student will be put on probation or dismissed, please refer to the policies and procedures listed under the "Probation Policy" section of this handbook.
+During the Program, the committee will determine if the student will be put on probation or dismissed.
+If it is determined that a student will be put on probation or dismissed, the student should refer to the policies and procedures listed under the "Probation Policy" section of this handbook.

-Procedure for Submitting Fingerprints for the Background Check
+Procedure for Submitting Fingerprints for the Background Check: